 purchased and retired emissions reductions meeting the guidelines’ ‘good quality emissions

-criteria’ these can be reported in their net emissions. - Evidence gathering.
+• Evidence gathering.
 In 2019 the Government gathered evidence on whether to require

 transport providers to offer customers the option to ‘offset’ their carbon emissions.
 In 2021